gchallen/code.metalsmith-linkcheck/README.md

-Because metalsmith-linkcheck will only check HTML pages, normally you will want to use metalsmith-linkcheck at the end of your build pipeline when all of your HTML pages have been generated. **Note that metalsmith-linkcheck requires network access** (duh) and, if the `optimizeInternal` option is not set, a running local webserver to test internal links.
+Because metalsmith-linkcheck will only check HTML pages, normally you will want to use metalsmith-linkcheck at the end of your build pipeline when all of your HTML pages have been generated. **Note that metalsmith-linkcheck requires network access** (duh).
+In addition, relative and root-relative local links are checked by looking for them in the metalsmith files array, and so this may not work if you using local links to things not included in your Metalsmith build.

 ### Options